opendistro/for-elasticsearch-docs/docs/troubleshoot/openid-connect.md

 ## "Failed when trying to obtain the endpoints from your IdP"

-This error indicates that the Security plugin can't reach the metadata endpoint of your IdP.
+This error indicates that the security plugin can't reach the metadata endpoint of your IdP.
 In `kibana.yml`, check the following setting:

 ```
 opendistro_security.openid.connect_url: "http://keycloak.example.com:8080/auth/realms/master/.well-known/openid-configuration"